amrangry/iStarWars/README.md

 from the [Star Wars API (SWAPI)](https://swapi.dev/api).
 It’s built to show off some cool iOS development techniques while keeping things clean and easy to understand.

+SWAPI - The Star Wars API [https://swapi.dev/](https://swapi.dev/)

+All the Star Wars data you've ever wanted:
+Planets, Spaceships, Vehicles, People, Films and Species From all SEVEN Star Wars films
+Now with The Force Awakens data!

 ---------------
 ## **Project Goals**